agility/gatsby-source-agilitycms/README.md

         apiKey: 'defaultlive.2b7f3a91559d794bedb688358be5e13af2b1e3ae8cd39e8ed2433bbef5d8d6ac',
         // Set this to true if you are using the preview API Key
         isPreview: agilityConfig.isPreview,
-        // A list of reference names you want to include in your GraphQL store
-        sharedContent: ["posts", "globalheader"],
         // Your list of languages
         languages: [{
             // The name of the language code